 Asset Management Program

-The Asset Management Program provides management and directs activities on District rights of way and associated building facilities.
+The Asset Management Program provides management and directs activities on District rights of way.
 The program is responsible for managing over 2,500 miles of District channel right of way.
 Information utilized to manage District rights of way and properties is collected from visual inspection by data collectors, digitally photographed features, calls to the Citizen Service Center, letters to the District, and evaluation by District employees.

 L100-00-00, Erosion deficiency identified on Little Cypress Creek

 The District’s drainage facilities, by the nature of their existence, deteriorate over time.
 Identifying the deteriorated facilities is a main objective of the Asset Management Program.
 The Districts infrastructure system is evaluated by Asset Management leading to potential projects which are prioritized using the following criteria:

 - Condition and level of damage of the channel segment

 - Location within the overall watershed

 One program that is driven by this effort is the System Repair Program.
 The results of the evaluation are implemented into a rolling 5-Year System Repair Plan that constantly monitors and assesses the potential repair sites.

 The Asset Management Program also establishes vegetation management and maintenance plans.
 The plans include: